pfcstyle/pfcstyle.github.io/_posts/2021-03-21-Apologizing.md

 # Key phrases for apologize

-* I'm asfully sorry for the terrible.
+* I'm awfully sorry for the terrible.
 * I do regret making irated
 * I terribly sorry for ....
 * I shouldn't have treated you like this.